teusink/Home-Security-by-Pi/README.md

 - Pi-hole OpenVPN-server Wiki: https://github.com/pi-hole/pi-hole/wiki/Pi-hole---OpenVPN-server

 # Word of thanks
 A special word of thanks goes to Jacob Salmela with his up-to-date [manual](http://users.telenet.be/MySQLplaylist/pi-hole.pdf) (PDF).
-This guide is inspired on his, although I go a step further with more features.
+This guide is inspired on his, although I go a step further in terms of features.
 Nevertheless, his contribution to (not only) this guide is worth my sincere gratitude.
 Thanks!

 # Licensing
 All the licensing and copyrights of any of the code and applications belong to their respective owners.
 All other coding falls under the MIT-license: https://github.com/teusink/Home-Security-by-Pi/blob/master/LICENSE